Exslims/MercuryTrade/README.md

 [![Donate](https://www.paypalobjects.com/webstatic/en_US/i/buttons/PP_logo_h_150x38.png)](https://www.paypal.me/mercurytrade)

-If you want your name to be featured in our in-app Hall of Fame (see Support tab) please provide this information within the transaction!
+Already more than 10k happy users!
+Don't forget to support it!
+And if you want your name to be featured in our in-app Hall of Fame (see Support tab) please provide this information within the transaction!